 For dinner, eat at the hotel or do our family’s favorite after a long day of travel – room service!

-Choose one or two of my recommended stops: Richmond National Battlefield Park and American Civil War Museum for Civil War enthusiasts, Virginia Museum of History and Culture (closed through July 1st), Black History Museum and Jackson Ward walking tour, Historic St. John’s Church (especially if a reenactment is on the schedule!), and the grounds of the Virginia Capitol.
+Choose one or two of my recommended stops: Richmond National Battlefield Park and American Civil War Museum for Civil War enthusiasts, Virginia Museum of History and Culture, Black History Museum and Jackson Ward walking tour, Historic St. John’s Church (especially if a reenactment is on the schedule!), and the grounds of the Virginia Capitol.

 For non-historic fun, your kids will love the hands-on Science Museum of Virginia!